Frequently Asked Questions About Drug Tax

 - more than 28 grams of marijuana (processed or marijuana plants)or

-- one gram of controlled substance or 10 or more dosage units of a controlled substance (K.S.A.
+- more than one gram of controlled substance or 10 or more dosage units of a controlled substance (K.S.A.
 79-5201)

 Drug dealers, as defined above, are required by law to purchase tax stamps from the Department of Revenue's Division of Taxation - Miscellaneous Tax (K.S.A.
 79-5204).
-In order to protect against any possible violation of the self-incrimination constitutional protection, a dealer is not required to give his/her name or address when purchasing stamps and the Business Tax Bureau is prohibited from sharing any information relating to the purchase of drug tax stamps with law enforcement or anyone else.
-The stamps must be affixed to the drugs when they are seized to prevent tax liability.
+In order to protect against any possible violation of the self-incrimination constitutional protection, a dealer is not required to give his/her name or address when purchasing stamps and the department is prohibited from sharing any information relating to the purchase of drug tax stamps with law enforcement or anyone else.
 Payment of the drug tax (the purchase and affixation of stamps) is due immediately upon acquisition or possession by the dealer.
 The stamps are valid for 3 months from the date of issuance.
-If drugs are seized without stamps or the stamps which are affixed have expired, the possessor is liable for payment for the tax as well as a penalty of 100% of the assessment.
+If drugs are seized without stamps or the stamps which are affixed have expired, the possessor is liable for payment for the tax as well as a penalty of 100 percent for payment of the tax.
 For example:

 Penalty: $2,000 x 100% = $2,000